 The aim of World Tapering Day is to promote:

-Better education about dependence and iatrogenic harm that may be caused by (withdrawing from) psychotropic drugs for medical professionals and patients.
+Better education about dependence and the harm that may be caused by (withdrawing from) psychotropic drugs for both medical professionals and patients.

-The World Tapering Day Organisation is not against the use of psychotropic drugs, such as antidepressants, benzodiazepines, sleeping medication, antipsychotics, antiepileptic drugs, mood stabilizers and opioids per se.
+The World Tapering Day Organisation is not against the use of psychotropic drugs per se.
+They should, however, be prescribed for a short time only, under regular monitoring.

 Short term use and individual patient-led Exit Plans PRIOR to prescribing.

 Access to safe tapering options and access to proper, well informed support during the taper.

 A shift away from medication (the biological approach) and redirection towards social/contextual interventions.

 Psychotropic drugs are generally presented as safe and effective, but studies show that approximately 50% of people trying to stop have some trouble withdrawing.
 Around 50% of those will have severe withdrawal symptoms and long lasting or permanent adverse effects.

 We urge medical professionals to acknowledge this and seriously rethink the way psychiatric drugs are prescribed and the protocols currently used for tapering, which are much to fast for many people, causing withdrawal symptoms and sometimes very serious side effects and aftereffects.